gabriele-andolina/summer-of-code-hackathon/README.md

 ### Project Goals:
 -   Responsive design to make the website accessible on different screen sizes.
--   The website design and colours are easy on the eye.
+-   The website design and colours are eye catching and appealing.
 -   The website is catering to accessiblity with it's font, color contrast and descriptions.
 ### User Goals:
 -   As a coder in Dublin, I want to find group meetups to walk together with other coding enthusiasts, so I can promote my well-being and build connections within the community.